 Welcome to the Neurodiagnostics Laboratory (DIAL) at Charité - Universitätsmedizin Berlin.
 We work on diagnostic outcomes for autoimmune neurologic diseases like multiple sclerosis or neuromyelitis optica.

 To understand disease processes in these often-enigmatic diseases it is quintessential to understand why and how patients develop symptoms.
 Vice versa, we need to understand how we can measure and analyze problems our patients suffer from most effectively.
 Only the best possible diagnostic outcome measures will guarantee valid clinical trial results as well as correct and timely diagnosis in clinical care.
 Furthermore, by understanding what patients suffer from, we can derive information about the underlying disease etiology and approaches for future therapies.

-DIAL was founded to connect clinical scientists and physicians with mathematicians, physicists, engineers and computational scientists.
-In this multidisciplinary environment we create and apply technology that is tailored to the clinical scientist’s need but incorporates latest technology and methods from mathematical and computational domains.
+At DIAL, neurologists, neuroimmunologists, and clinical scientists work closely with mathematicians, physicists, biomedical engineers and computational scientists.
+In this multidisciplinary environment we create and apply technology that is tailored to the clinician’s and clinical scientist’s needs but incorporates latest advances from mathematical and computational domains.